 An Urban Leader in Affordable Higher Education

-Hunter College, located in the heart of bustling Manhattan, is the largest college in the City University of New York (CUNY) system.
+Hunter College, located in the heart of Manhattan, is the largest college in the City University of New York (CUNY).
 Founded in 1870, it is also one of the oldest public colleges in the country.
-Currently, over 22,000 students attend Hunter, pursuing both undergraduate and graduate degrees in more than 170 different programs of study.
+More than 23,000 students currently attend Hunter, pursuing undergraduate and graduate degrees in more than 170 areas of study.

-Hunter College is famous for the diversity of its student body, which is as diverse as New York City itself.
-For over 140 years, it has provided educational opportunities for women and minorities, and today, students from every walk of life and every corner of the world convene at Hunter in pursuit of the American Dream.
+Hunter's student body is as diverse as New York City itself.
+For more than 140 years, Hunter has provided educational opportunities for women and minorities, and today, students from every walk of life and every corner of the world attend Hunter.

-Hunter students are uniquely committed to their educations and their futures.
-Though the great majority hold jobs, most are the first in their families to attend college.
-Their level of academic and professional achievement is extraordinary.
-They are published authors, community activists, exhibited artists, and civic leaders.
-Many go on to top professional and graduate programs, winning Fulbright scholarships, Mellon fellowships, National Institutes of Health grants, and other rare and competitive honors.
 Hunter graduates make a mark wherever they go, but the vast majority choose to give back locally.
-If you come across an important artist, author, educator, government official, health professional, researcher, scientist, or social-service professional in New York City, there's a good chance he or she went to Hunter.
+If you come across an important artist, author, educator, public official, health professional, researcher, scientist, or social-service professional in New York City, there's a good chance that individual attended Hunter.

-The 1,800 full- and part-time members of Hunter's faculty are unparalleled.
-Thanks to the diverse and uniquely engaged student body, the abundance of New York's academic resources, and the ever-growing opportunities for teaching and research, Hunter attracts many of the nation's top scholars.
-They receive prestigious national grants, contribute to the world's leading academic journals, and play major roles in cutting-edge research.
-They are fighting cancer, formulating public policy, expanding our culture, enhancing technology, and more.
+The success of Hunter students is largely due to the dedication and expertise of the Hunter faculty.
+With more than 1,800 full- and part-time members, the faculty is virtually unparalleled in its breadth of scholarship and artistic achievement.
+Many of the nation's top scholars are drawn to Hunter by its diverse and uniquely engaged student body, by the abundance of academic resources in New York, and by ever-growing opportunities for teaching and research.
+At Hunter, they receive prestigious national grants, contribute to the world's leading academic journals, and play major roles in cutting-edge research.
+They are fighting cancer, formulating public policy, enhancing our culture, advancing technology, and more.

 We invite you to explore the Hunter College website to get a broader taste of all Hunter has to offer.
-And hopefully, we will see you on campus soon.
+And we hope to see you on campus soon.